defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/defi/amm.md

 In many AMM protocols, the first liquidity provider sets the initial ratio of the two tokens by depositing some amount of each.
 A common formula for minting the very first LP tokens is:

-LP_minted = sqrt(x * y)
+$LP_{minted} = \sqrt{x \cdot y}$

-where x and y are the respective token amounts provided.
+where $x$ and $y$ are the respective token amounts provided.
 This approach ensures a fair initial distribution of LP tokens that reflects how much liquidity the first depositor contributed.
 When new liquidity is later added, the number of newly minted LP tokens usually depends on how much the provider's deposit changes the pool's total reserves.

 ### Fee Mechanics

-Different AMMs handle fees slightly differently, but many apply a fraction of the input token (for example, Uniswap V2 is seted to 0.30%) before enforcing the invariant x' * y' >= k.
-This means only (1 - fee) * change_in_x effectively contributes to changing the pool's balances on one side, causing k to increase over time.
+Different AMMs handle fees slightly differently, but many apply a fraction of the input token (for example, Uniswap V2 is seted to 0.30%) before enforcing the invariant $x' \cdot y' \geq k$.
+This means only $(1 - fee) \cdot \Delta x$ effectively contributes to changing the pool's balances on one side, causing $k$ to increase over time.

 ### Impermanent Loss

 Yet, participating as an LP involves **impermanent loss** when the underlying value of the pooled asset diverge significantly.
 One way to see this effect is to compare the outcome of depositing assets in the pool versus simply holding them.
 If an asset's external market price rises sharply, an AMM's constant function rebalances the pool to hold fewer of that now more-valuable asset and more of the relatively cheaper asset.
 The following simplified formula captures the relative drop in value, assuming a two-asset constant product AMM:

-IL = 1 - sqrt(p_final/(p_initial + 1))
+$IL = 1 - \sqrt{\frac{p_{final}}{p_{initial} + 1}}$

-where p_initial and p_final are initial and final price ratios of the two assets.
+where $p_{initial}$ and $p_{final}$ are initial and final price ratios of the two assets.
 This *loss* is termed impermanent because it can be offset by fees or reverted if prices move back toward their original ratio.
 Nevertheless, the risk remains that if a trader withdraws when prices have diverged, they lock in that reduced value.

 ### Other features